 - Extra Time - Stop Time (Breaks) - To account for this need, please add 50% additional time of what is allowed for the test.
 For example, the class is allotted 60 minutes, the student with this accommodation should be allotted 90 minutes.
 (In the ODS Test Proctoring Center environment we stop the clock as needed for students with this accommodation.)

 - Bathroom Breaks - Video monitoring in Respondus may find that the student leaves the screen during the test.

 RESPONDUS Lockdown Browser

-Software utilized for the below accommodations is not compatible with Respondus.
-Please remove the lockdown browser requirement for students with the following accommodations:
+Text-to-speech/Read&Write Gold software utilized for print related accommodations is not compatible with Respondus.
+Please remove the lockdown browser requirement, concerns can be addressed with Sheri Penwell, our Test Proctoring Coordinator.

 If you do not use time limits or Respondus for your Pilot tests, you will not need to make any changes for your students with disabilities.

 You can utilize our Faculty Portal to review a full list of students who have requested accommodations for your classes and view their accommodation letters.

 If you have follow-up questions, please let us know: Disability_services@wright.edu or 937.775.5680.